DANYSR8/ENEE_3141_DigiComm/Lab 5 QPSK_QAM/Lab 5 QPSK _QAM .md

 #### QAM Modulation Discusions

+Overall QAM modulation,of a analog signal behaves like a Double-Sideband Suppressed Carrier (DSBSC) signal due to the multiplication of two sinusoidal signals: one serving as the carrier, and the other as the message.
+This multiplication results in three spectral components, with one representing the original message frequency and the other two being the carrier frequency added and subtracted by the same amount as the original signal.
+This configuration resembles a DSBSC signal, with message 1 exhibiting spectral components at frequencies of 1kHz, 99kHz, and 101kHz, and message 2 featuring spectral components at 2kHz, 98kHz, and 102kHz.
+When these two messages are combined, all their spectral components are displayed in the frequency spectrum, totaling six spectral components.

 ### QAM Demodulation
 #### QAM Demodulation Block Representation

 As with the QPSK demoultaion, we cannot recover both I and Q singals at the same time therfore we apply the same discrimnation method can be applyed to tune in to one of the individual I or Q signals.
-Employing the a phase shifter along with multpliy it by the "lost carrier" in order to tune into the corrsponding I and Q signals.
+Employing the a phase shifter along with multpliy it by the "stolen carrier" in order to tune into the corrsponding I and Q signals.

 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/44dc509c-26c4-4517-a3e2-3ff81a49618d)

 #### Lab Equiment QAM Demodulation Results

-The figures below displays the discroimation of both 1kHz and 2khz singal and how we used the phase shifter block intorder to tune into the signal.
+The figures below displays the discrimation of both 1kHz and 2khz singal and how we used the phase shifter block intorder to tune into the signal.

 ![Part 4](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/aba58fa1-4f9a-445c-af18-bd97bd9b3232)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/b5333441-5a7c-4f4a-a67a-87be29021896)